Murder of Maya Millete: Background

-Maya Millete, a Filipino American, was a civilian employee of the United States Navy; she last worked as a contract specialist for the Naval Information Warfare Center.
-Millete was born in the Philippines but raised in Honolulu.
+Maya Millete, a Filipino American, was a civilian employee of the United States Navy; prior to June 2020, Maya worked at Southwest Regional Maintenance Center as a contract specialist.
+She last worked as a contract specialist for the Naval Information Warfare Center.
+Millete was born in the Philippines.
+Her family immigrated to Hawaii in 1995, when Maya was 13.
+She was then raised in Honolulu.
 She graduated from Admiral Arthur W. Radford High School, later attending and graduating from University of Hawaiʻi at Mānoa.
 Maya met Larry Millete in high school, after he had moved to Hawaii from San Diego with his family following a juvenile gang related assault arrest in 1997.
 They later married and he served in the United States Navy for five years.
 (Note: He was enlisted from 1999 to 2005 and served as a corpsman; during his service and following discharge, he worked as an optician.
 He is not a combat veteran.
-He most recently worked at Naval Medical Training Center San Diego.)
+He most recently worked at Naval Medical Training Center San Diego.
+(Note: During the 2026 trial it was revealed that while in the Navy, and while married to Maya, Larry had an extramarital affair.))
 They moved to San Diego, and had three children.
+They lived in a house in the San Miguel Ranch area of Chula Vista.
 In late 2020 their relationship deteriorated, and Larry allegedly became increasingly controlling and paranoid, while suspecting Maya was having an affair.
-By December 2020, Maya had resolved to divorce Larry, and was taking steps to formalize the separation (Note: Later investigation revealed Larry had attempted to utilize psychics, spellcasters, and spirit channelers to have his relationship with Maya mended; he later requested that she experience bodily harm so she would be dependent on him and would not leave.)
+(Note: Later investigation revealed that Maya was having an affair with a man named James "Jamey" Laird.)
+(Note: Laird's wife at the time of the affair was pregnant as well as a San Diego County Sheriff's deputy; they have since divorced.
+(Note: During the 2026 trial, it was testified that Liard's wife had a conversation with Larry on either 4th or 5th of January 2021, that Laird later admitted to his wife about the affair with Maya after their first child was born.
+They later had another child, and the divorce occurred in 2024.)
+Laird was Maya's co-worker.
+(Note: During the 2026 trial, it was testified that Laird was Maya's subordinate.
+Testimony also was made that Laird's wife had suspected the affair in February 2020, and Laird's mother-in-law reported the affair to his employer as it was against its policies.
+Other testimony during the trial stated that on the date when Maya went missing, Laird's wife went into labor.
+Laird later lied to multiple people, including his wife and law enforcement.)
+The affair resulted in Maya becoming pregnant, who then had an abortion to end the pregnancy.)
+(Note: During the 2026 trial, members of Maya's family testified that Larry wanted to "get rid of" Maya's boyfriend.)
+By December 2020, Maya had resolved to divorce Larry, and was taking steps to formalize the separation.
+(Note: Later investigation revealed Larry had attempted to utilize psychics, spellcasters, and spirit channelers to have his relationship with Maya mended; (Note: During the 2026 trial, one of those testifying was described by media as a "spellcaster", who called what they did as "physical prayer", who was contacted by Larry via Fiverr.
+Prosecuters claimed that Larry asked for hexes be placed on Maya's affair partner and the affair partner's unborn child.) he later requested that she experience bodily harm so she would be dependent on him and would not leave.)
+(Note: During the 2026 trial multiple witnesses testified that they encouraged Maya to improve her marriage with Larry.)
 A friend of Maya's alleged that Larry had physically abused her, and that she feared for the safety of their children.
 Another friend had offered a condo safe house to her because of fears for her safety.